Pancake Breakfast on Town Square

 Fourth of July Schedule of Events

-7-10:30 a.m.: Pancake Breakfast on Town Square.
+8-10:30 a.m.: Pancake Breakfast on Town Square.
 The Jackson Hole Lions Club presents the community get-together and fundraiser.
-Tickets are $10 for adults, $5 for kids; free for kids under age 4.
+Tickets are $13 for kids age 8 to adults, $6 for kids 4-6; free for kids under age 4.

 10:30 a.m.: Fourth of July Parade.
 Entries gather at the Teton County Fairgrounds for line-up beginning at 9 a.m.
 The route travels down Snow King Avenue to Glenwood, turning on Broadway, and ending on Willow Street.
 Judging of the parade entries will take place as they pass the grandstand located on Town Square.
 Music, horses, clowns, roller skates and classic cars will be among the ranks.

 6 p.m.: Town Square Shootout.
 Watch a lively reenactment of frontier justice on the Jackson Town Square in what is the longest, continuously running shootout show in the country.
 Click here for more information about the Shootout.